Senderman/doas-zsh-plugin/README.md

 # Usage

-## Current typed commands
+## Currently typed commands

-Say you have typed a long command and forgot to add `doas` in front:
+Say you have typed a long command and forgot to add `doas` in the beginning:

 ```console
 $ apt-get install build-essential